lisdude/CreaturesStuff/Scripts/Population Indicator/README.txt

 ================================================================================================

 Changelog:
-v1.6            Differentiate between the bridge and engineering. v1.5            Fix the plane so that the labels don't overlap the panels. v1.4            Fix errors when loading an existing world.
+v1.7            Add shadows to numbers to improve visibility. v1.6            Differentiate between the bridge and engineering. v1.5            Fix the plane so that the labels don't overlap the panels. v1.4            Fix errors when loading an existing world.